zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 This command also checks and validates the export: any error, warning, or inconsistency will be reported, so you can take appropriate steps to fix potential issues.

+In our scenario, we create a full backup that includes all domains, CoSes users, e-mails.
+It is however possible to migrate one domain at a time, especially if they are quite large, with a lot of accounts and e-mails.

 Phase 1, Provisioning
 =====================